Learn how to teach students with mild to moderate support needs.

 - A résumé

-- If you are pursuing a graduate certificate for professional licensure or endorsement in Massachusetts, you will need to submit your bachelor’s and master’s transcripts with a copy of your initial license.
-Please speak with an admissions counselor to verify which license is required for the professional license/endorsement you are seeking.
+- If you are pursuing a graduate certificate for professional licensure or endorsement in Massachusetts, you will need to submit your bachelor’s and master’s transcripts with a copy of your initial license (in either Early Childhood or Elementary) to the MA Department of Elementary and Secondary Education through your Educator Licensure and Recruitment account (ELAR).

 We’ll help you get started by gathering your transcripts for you — and we’ll even pay any fees to get copies for you.